Colorado Pork Green Chili: an easy-to-make and flavorful green chili recipe that doesn't require husking tomatillos or seeding jalapenos!

 - Grilled cheese

-I also love serving this chili with my gluten-free cornbread or my dairy-free cornbread recipes!
-Both are a delicious complement to the savory soup.
+I also love serving this green chili stew with my gluten-free cornbread or my dairy-free cornbread recipes!
+Both are a delicious complement to the green chili pork.

-Reheating: reheat the chili on medium-high power in the microwave on 1-2.5 minute intervals, depending on the amount you are reheating, stirring between intervals.
+- Reheating: reheat the chili on medium-high power in the microwave in 1-2.5 minute intervals, depending on the amount you are reheating, stirring between intervals.

-If you are reheating from frozen, thaw the chili in the refrigerator for 24 hours before reheating as directed above.
+Note: If you are reheating from frozen, thaw the chili in the refrigerator for 24 hours before reheating as directed above.
+You can also put reheated Pork green chili in the crock pot for easy serving.

 - Cutting board